GeoscienceAustralia/ptha/propagation/SWALS/README.md

 ## Fortran compiler
 Compilation requires a version of GNU-Fortran or ifort, although the test-suite is setup for gfortran by default.
-The author hasn't comprehensively tested various compiler versions, but it is likely that gfortran versions 5 or greater will work (without coarrays), and ifort versions 19 and greater.
+The author hasn't comprehensively tested various compiler versions, but as of 2025 it is being used with versions of `gfortran`, `ifort` and `ifx` released between 2021-2025.

 The code can run in parallel with both shared memory (openmp) and distributed memory approaches.
 Distributed parallel support requires that MPI is installed,